cdeck3r/cdeck3r.github.io/_posts/2020-05-31-NLPPaperAnalysis.md

 ![word count network](/img/blog/NLPPaperAnalysis_wordcountnetwork.png)

 We can extend this approach and the plot the pairwise word correlation.
 This is basically the pearson correlation coefficient for words.
-When filterd for correlation coefficients above a threshold, the network reveals some interesting topic islands.
+When filtered for correlation coefficients above a threshold, the network reveals some interesting topic islands.

 ![word correlation network](/img/blog/NLPPaperAnalysis_wordcorrelationnetwork.png)